Odaisen/WiDok/README.md

 # WiDok<3
-WiDok is a library for all files and code for the Wireless Dock project
+WiDok is a library for all files and code for the Wireless Dock and Wand project

 ## Installation
 Clone the project in PyCharm and follow [this](https://medium.com/@andymule/micropython-in-pycharms-basic-setup-9169b497ec8a) tutorial to get MicroPython set up in the project.

 ## Usage
 Install and configure MicroPython for your PCB.
-Connect and upload files for your PCB, open REPL in MicroPython Tools and soft reboot.
+(ESP32-S3, octal-ram) Connect and flash the files to your PCB, open REPL in MicroPython Tools and soft reboot.

 > [!TIP]
 > Change the main.py file to use either Wand or Dock to auto-start preferred file at boot